 The lightest known metal can also lighten your mood.
 Lithium, atomic number 3, is an element of many uses.
-It's used in aircraft manufacture and in certain batteries.
-It's also used in mental health: Lithium carbonate is a common treatment of bipolar disorder, helping to stabilize the wild mood swings caused by the illness.
+It's used in the manufacture of aircraft and in certain batteries.
+It's also used in mental health: Lithium carbonate is a common treatment of bipolar disorder, helping to stabilize wild mood swings caused by the illness.

 Lithium has a flashy discovery story — literally.
 A Brazilian naturalist and statesman, Jozé Bonifácio de Andralda e Silva, discovered the mineral petalite (LiAISi4O10) on the Swedish isle Utö in the 1790s, according to the Royal Society of Chemistry (RSC).
 The mineral is white to gray, but when thrown into fire, it flares bright crimson.

-In 1817, Swedish chemist Johan August Arfvedson discovered that petalite contained a previously unknown element.
-He wasn't able to isolate the metal entirely, but did isolate one of its salts.
-The name, lithium, is from "lithos," the Greek for "stone."
+In 1817, Swedish chemist Johan August Arfwedson discovered that petalite contained a previously unknown element.
+He wasn't able to isolate the metal entirely, but he did isolate one of its salts.
+The name, lithium, comes from "lithos," the Greek word for "stone."

-It took until 1855 for someone to isolate lithium: British chemist Augustus Matthiessen and German chemist Robert Bunsen ran a current through lithium chloride in order to separate the element.
+It took until 1855 for someone to isolate lithium: British chemist Augustus Matthiessen and German chemist Robert Bunsen ran a current through lithium chloride to separate the element.

 According to the Jefferson National Linear Accelerator Laboratory, the properties of lithium are:

 - Atomic number (number of protons in the nucleus): 3

 - Atomic symbol (on the Periodic Table of Elements): Li

 - Atomic weight (average mass of the atom): 6.941